SLotAbr/Task_manager/README.md

 * add pagination for the user and task lists;
 * multi-user support for a single task;
 * add a reviewer role, without whose consent it won't be possible to set the status "completed" or change the task

+## Acknowledgement
+I would like to thank Miguel Grinberg for his works on web development.
+They helped me to take the first steps in understanding the topic and in creating this project.
+Miguel has a personal blog that you can read by following [the link](https://blog.miguelgrinberg.com/index).
+Moreover, he is the author of a number of courses and books that you can find at [this link](https://blog.miguelgrinberg.com/post/my-courses-and-books)